 Expanding and renovating Baldwin, Driscoll, and Pierce over time allows the town to address the enrollment increases in North Brookline and South Brookline while not overbuilding in either part of town.
-The Baldwin School will directly address the ongoing and expected student enrollment growth that is projected to add 375 more students within three years.
+The Baldwin School will directly address the ongoing and expected student enrollment growth that is projected to add 375 more students within five years.
 Driscoll and Pierce have both grown by more than 57% since 2006, and neither school has received significant upgrades since the 1970s.
 The Baldwin and Driscoll projects are now in the Design Feasibility Phase.
 In the spring of 2018, the Town submitted an application to partner with the Massachusetts School Building Authority to help ease the burden on the town of three significant capital projects.

-With the beginning of the 2018-19 school year, the Driscoll Renovation and Expansion Project entered the Design Feasability Phase.
+With the beginning of the 2018-19 school year, the Driscoll Renovation and Expansion Project entered the Design Feasibility Phase.
 During this phase, the architectural firm Jonathan Levi Architects will conduct in-depth studies of the Driscoll School to identify the design option that fits the site and best meets projected education and enrollment needs.
 In addition, this phase will also entail the selection of a preferred design and preliminary cost and timeline estimates.

-The Design Feasability Phase will include input from Driscoll staff and community members, in order to develop an renovated and expanded building that supports the learning for Brookline’s K-8 students.
+The Design Feasibility Phase will include input from Driscoll staff and community members, in order to develop an renovated and expanded building that supports the learning for Brookline’s K-8 students.
 The cost estimates for this project developed during this phase will be the basis for the funding request that goes to Town Meeting in 2018 and the anticipated debt exclusion override to fund construction.

 What happens during the Design Feasibility Phase?